Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 - Continuous Integration definition: Continuous integration is a software development method where members of the team can integrate their work at least once a day
 - CI/CD meaning combination of Continuous Integration and Continuous Delivery or Continuous Deployment.
 - Development without CI creates lots of bugs whereas Development with CI offers Fewer bugs
-- Important activities of Continous Integration are
+- Important activities of Continous Integration are:

   1. DB integration
+  2. Code Inspection
-2. Code Inspection, 3) Automated Deployment, Document generation, and Compilation.
+  3. Automated Deployment, Document generation, and Compilation.

 - The build should happen continuously using a dedicated Cl server, not a cron job.
 - Important elements of CI are 1) Version Control System 2) Virtual Machine 3) Host CI Tool